Definition of Mantling

 Birds That Use Mantling

 Birds of prey put enormous efforts into each hunt, and success rates vary from as high as 85 percent to as low as 10 percent.
-Birds that are frequently seen mantling are often larger species that typically have lower hunt success rates and more reason to guard a successful kill fiercely.
-Larger raptors such as red-tailed hawks, peregrine falcons and similar species are also more likely to hunt larger prey and must feed on the ground.
-These birds therefore practice mantling much more often, as it is more difficult to carry their prey to a protected perch.
-Smaller raptors such as kestrels and shrikes can carry their prey - insects, mice and similar small animals or lightweight prey - and do not need to mantle to protect their meal.
+Birds frequently seen mantling are often larger species that typically have lower hunt success rates and more reason to guard a successful kill fiercely.
+Larger raptors such as red-tailed hawks, peregrine falcons, and similar species are also more likely to hunt larger prey and must feed on the ground.
+These birds therefore use mantling much more often, as it is more difficult to carry their prey to a protected perch.
+Smaller raptors such as kestrels and shrikes can carry their prey, such as insects, mice, lizards, and similar small animals, and do not need to mantle to protect their meal.

 In the nest, young hawks may mantle over prey their parents provide.
 Even if the prey is already dead, this action guards the food from hungry siblings as these young birds become more independent and rely more on their own hunting instincts.